If you can't find what you're looking for, please contact us on

 The University Sacrist is:

-The day to day role of the Sacrist is to supervise and manage all of the Attendant/Drivers and Car Park Attendants to ensure the provision of a comprehensive logistics and mailing service throughout the University's campuses and facilities, a position which often requires them to adopt the role of "Mr Fix-it".
+The day to day role of the Sacrist is to supervise and manage all of the Porter/Driver/Car Park Attendants to ensure the provision of a comprehensive logistics and mailing service throughout the University's campuses and facilities - this is a position which often requires adopting the role of "Mr Fix-it".

-On a daily basis the Sacrist liaises with the University Colleges, Schools and Departments, Outside Agencies and Visitors regarding the arrangements required for lectures, examinations, presentations, functions, conferences and meetings.
+On a daily basis, the Sacrist and his team liaise with colleagues within Estates and Facilities, University Schools and Departments, external agencies and visitors regarding the arrangements required for lectures, examinations, presentations, events and functions, conferences and meetings.

-This year, 100 couples will be married in the Chapel with the Sacrist or his deputies officiating at each ceremony and leading the bridal party through the rehearsal.
-The Sacrist ensures that the formalities run smoothly on the day, often providing a calming influence for the happy couple and their families.
+Every year, many couples are married in the Chapel, with the Sacrist or his deputies officiating at each ceremony and leading the bridal party through the rehearsal.
+The Sacrist ensures that the formalities run smoothly on the day, often providing a calming influence for the happy couple and their families!.

 The Sacrist: Background History